strange97/snce-docker/README.md

 ## Docker compose cheatsheet

   * Start containers in the background: `docker-compose up -d`
+  * Start containers in the background with a production configuration : `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`
   * Start containers on the foreground: `docker-compose up`.
 You will see a stream of logs for every container running.
   * Stop containers: `docker-compose stop`
   * Kill containers: `docker-compose kill`